golfvert/wis2-implementation-transition/README.md

-# wis2-implementation-progress
+# wis2-implementation-transition
-This is to monitor the status of WIS2 implementation.
+This is a repository to discuss implementation/evolution of WIS2